Xisabla/CombaTiment/Gestion de projet/Scenario and team.md

 **Message:** The pillars, although independent, are complementary and reveal all their interest / power when combined.

 It is also a way to present a testable game in loop without obligation to launch a new game once all the pillars improved.

-### Alternative - Boss Fight

-The player sees a new sector, where he will face simultaneously the bosses of each sector.
-He must survive several enemies much more robust than he is used to, and with special attacks.

-**Message:** Real end challenge, highlighting the difficulty to transform / convert all of his building at once.
-It is better to improve it gradually and take the time to get used to the new elements than to impose radical changes.